 Speech and language are learned very early in a child’s life.
 Interactions with parents, siblings, and other community members help children learn the proper way to communicate with others.
 However, for children with autism, this is not the case.
 They often struggle with making those connections through actions such as words, eye contact, or pointing.
 As a result, it can be tough to learn which words they need to use.
-With advancements in technology, artificial intelligence is helping those with autism learn in a whole new way!
+Artificial intelligence is helping those with autism learn a whole new way with advancements in technology!

 Artificial Intelligence (Ai) for Autism

 For those diagnosed with an autism spectrum disorder, social skills can be one of the most affected areas of their lives.
 For many, looking someone in the eye can be painful.
 Children learn by imitating their parents in those early days and years.
 When a child does not watch their parent, they miss out on tremendous social skills such as understanding the emotions of others.
 Future learning of these skills is also impaired, requiring interventions such as the help of a speech and language pathologist.

 Two such SLPs, Lois Brady and Matthew Guggemos, have seen many patients with autism over the years and saw an opportunity to make a real change.
 As a Microsoft AI for Accessibility grant winner, their app InnerVoice features Azure artificial intelligence technology.
 With this technology, the InnerVoice app will help all types of individuals to become successful communicators.

 InnerVoice App for Autism

 For children with autism, often they can either look or listen but not both.
 With apps, however, it is much easier to do both.
-There is zero pressure coming from the screen, and a child can learn social cues they would otherwise miss.
+There is zero pressure from the screen, and a child can learn social cues they would otherwise miss.

 InnerVoice uses artificial intelligence to create an avatar that can teach your child with autism to communicate and interact with them.
 There are a ton of great features that work great to help children learn those social communication skills.

 Some of the tremendous Inner Voice App Features: